 1. Check Requirements on New State and Local Government Websites

-Researching state residency requirements should be at the top of your moving checklist.
+Researching state residency requirements should be at the top of your out of state moving checklist.
 This step is especially important to establish residency for estate planning, income tax purposes, in-state college tuition rates, or school enrollment.

 Type “new state residency requirements” and the name of your destination into a Google search to yield a handful of official government websites.
 State requirements might include the minimum amount of time you must reside in the new state, a declaration of domicile form, and unique income tax or voter registration regulations.